Evaluation

 learning curves

 As the figure shows, regret and unambiguous regret are nearly identical across all training procedures.
-While the unambiguous regret is more theoretically rigorous, using it in practice is generally unnecessary.
+While the unambiguous regret is more theoretically rigorous, it is rarely necessary in practice.

 Parameters:

-• predmodel (nn) – a regression neural network for cost prediction
+• predmodel – a regression neural network for cost prediction

 Returns: